jlord/person-page/README.md

 ### Rename your fork

 Once you've forked it, click on Settings and rename your fork, because probably `person-page` is not what you want in your URL.
-Name your new repository: username.github.io (but make 'username' your username, for instance, I'd use jlord.github.io).
+Name your new repository: `username.github.io` (but make `username` your username, for instance, I'd use `jlord.github.io`).
 GitHub will host all website files on the `master` branch of a repo with that account name convention.
 Woo!
+More info on that at [pages.github.com](http://www.pages.github.com).

 ### Set up Twitter and Instagram with IFTTT